 In 2012 she was the recipient of the first Chris Hondros Fund Award for the “commitment, willingness and sacrifice shown in her work.”

 Andrea is available for photography and multimedia assignments; she is a frequent lecturer and photography instructor.
-Currently Andrea divides her time between Kabul and Washington, DC.
+Andrea is based in Mexico City.